stanfordjournalism/stanford-progj-2020/docs/tech_setup.md

 ## DataKit

-[DataKit][] is a command-line tool we'll use to manage the code and data for class assignments.
-It provides us with a standardized structure for all of our projects and allows us to easily submit code as private repos on GitHub.
+[DataKit][] is a command-line tool we'll use to manage code and data for class assignments.
+It provides us with a standardized structure for all of our projects and allows us to easily submit code to GitHub.

 Follow the below steps to install and configure DataKit:

 ```
-pip install datakit-core
-pip install datakit-project
-pip install datakit-github
+curl -s https://raw.githubusercontent.com/stanfordjournalism/cookiecutter-stanford-progj/master/requirements.txt | xargs pip install

 curl -O https://raw.githubusercontent.com/stanfordjournalism/stanford-dj-vm/master/configure_system.py